 Currently, the most common problem Fisheries Biologists encounter in Mississippi farm ponds is an abundance of small bass from 8 - 14 inches.
-A few large bass are usually present and the bream are hand-size -- really nice.
+A few large bass are usually present and the bream are hand-sized.
 Catch rates of small bass are high and body condition is usually poor.
 They appear skinny and have shallow or inverted bellies.
 They may have large heads and small bodies.
-If you are a bream angler this is the idea situation to have.
-If you want larger bass, you have a problem.
-The problem is there are too many bass for the amount of food present, so they all grow very slowly and die after 6-7 years before reaching a good weight.
-If you don't harvest the bass in a pond after they are 2 years old it is almost certain to become bass-crowded with slow growth rates.
+If you are a bream angler, this is the ideal situation to have.
+But if you want larger bass, you have a problem.
+The pond has too many bass for the amount of food present, so they all grow very slowly and die before reaching a larger size.
+If you don't harvest the bass in a pond after they are 2 years old, it is almost certain to become bass-crowded leading to slow growth rates.

 All bass harvested should be 14 inches long or less.

 Try to remove all the bass in a short time period in the early spring (March-April).
 As the fish become harder to catch, change the bait or lure that you are using until the catch rate with it decreases.
 Then, change your bait or lure again.